 - When you choose a topic to present, be sure that it allows you to use enough language so that you can demonstrate your level of language proficiency.
 If the material you choose is too simple, and does not allow you to use enough language, the evaluators will need to ask questions designed to more accurately determine your language proficiency level.

-- Members of your audience will ask you questions related to the topic you present.
+- Members of your audience will play the role of students and will ask you questions related to the topic you present.

 Rating Your Performance

-Although one or two students may act as questioners during your presentation, the evaluators of your performance will be a team of professionals in the field of teaching English as a Second Language.
-Two of these evaluators will rate each ELPT performance; if there is any doubt about the rating, a third evaluator will view the videotape.
+Although one or two students may act as questioners during your presentation, the evaluators of your performance will be a trained team of professionals in the field of teaching English as a Second Language.
+Three of these evaluators will rate each ELPT performance; if there is any doubt about the rating, an additional evaluator will view the recording.

 Your performance will be rated in each of the following areas: